ComfyUI Reconnecting Error: Fix the Stuck UI

 | Reconnecting starts during generation | GPU memory, crash, or long blocking task | Check terminal for the first error |

-| Reconnecting happens only on LAN or remote access | firewall, proxy, VPN, or bind address | Test from localhost first |
+| Reconnecting happens only on LAN or remote access | Firewall, proxy, VPN, or bind address | Test from localhost first |

 Step 1: Check Whether the Server Is Still Alive